Leila Keivan

 Documentation: Hossein Motahar

-"Sometimes I look at the clock and try to guess your time.
-I think you’re too afraid to tell me that you miss me, that you want to see me…"“Sun of the Midnight” is an archival installation that combines mirrors, light, and photographs to explore the complex relationships between past, present, and self-perception.
-The work is rooted in Keivan’s personal archive—a collection of photographs of strangers gathered over five years in Iran, capturing intimate moments before the 1978 Revolution.
-Brought to Germany in a small suitcase, these images became more than a collection; they carry stories of departure, displacement, and longing, shaping her understanding of home.
+“Sometimes I look at the clock and try to guess your time.
+I think you’re too afraid to tell me that you miss me, that you want to see me…”Sun of the Midnight is an archival installation composed of mirrors, light, and photographs.
+The work reflects on the unstable relationship between memory, absence, displacement, and self-perception.

 Narration of the Lost Moment